 Why?
 I have no idea, but it’s getting a little annoying.

 However, what’s not on my nerves?
 That caramel sauce.
 For reals.
-Making its appearance once again but this time, it’s drizzled over homemade apple crisp and vanilla bean ice cream.
+Making its appearance once again but this time, drizzled over homemade apple crisp and vanilla ice cream.

-My sister Julie (Hi Jul!) gave me this recipe; it was written on an actual recipe card and everything!
-She gave it to me many years ago and I just stumbled on it while cleaning out my office last week.
-The orange recipe card slipped out of my red composition notebook and literally fell into my lap.
-Obviously that’s a sign that I should make this apple crisp recipe, right?.
+My sister Julie (Hi Jul!) gave me this recipe.
+It was written on an actual recipe card and everything!
+She gave it to me years ago and I just stumbled on it while cleaning out my office last week.
+The recipe card slipped out of an old composition notebook and literally fell into my lap.
+Obviously it was a sign that I needed to make this apple crisp recipe, right?

-I can’t make apple crisp without honeycrisp apples.
-Who cares that they’re $2.99 a pound and 4 apples can cost me around 13 to 15 dollars.
-They are my favorite of all the apples, therefore I’ll pay whatever the cost.
+Rule no. 1: I can’t make apple crisp without honeycrisp apples.
+They are my favorite of all the apples, therefore I’ll pay whatever the cost is.
 Plus they have the whole ‘crisp’ word thing in common.
 So it’s basically kismet.